North American Construction Group (NOA) Q1 2025 earnings summary

 Outlook and guidance

-Q2 top-line and EBITDA expected to be consistent with Q1, with EPS improvement as depreciation normalizes.
+Q2 EBITDA expected to be in line with Q1, with EPS improvement as depreciation normalizes; H2 expected to be stronger with new assets online.

 Net debt leverage targeted at 1.7x for 2025.